Dian Farmer Learning To Grow Our Own Food

 What You Need To Do:

-Eucalyptus Oil is a great natural pesticide for bees, wasps, and flies.
+Eucalyptus Oil is a good option for a natural pesticide for honey bees, wasps, fruit flies, and flies.
 It also leaves a minty smell that works as a natural deodorizer in your house or office.
 Always try a spot test to see how your plant responds.

 What You Need: